estebanways/pandoras/README.md

 #!/bin/env bash
 export dir=#your custom directory, or just leave it if you want to use /var/pandoras
 ```

-Keep in mind that the availability and functionality of Bash may vary based on the specific device, Android version, or Chromebook model you are using.

-Basically, Pandoras requires Bash to run itself, while boxes can be created to run different shells like Sh or Bash.

-To get Bash, Android users can install an app such as Termux.
-Chromebook's users can use Bash after the activation of the Developer Mode.

 ## Install Debootstrap